Friday, May 25, 2007

 • If you cast on with a loop method (such as backwards loop or forwards loop) the first row you knit is the first row of the work--the loop cast-on is not usually counted as a row.
 (This is a convention because, if the cast-on were to be counted as a row, pattern writers would have to write a different set of instructions for the first repeat of a texture pattern counted in rows.)

-• If you cast on with a cable method (also called "knitting on" or "chain cast on") then it's knitter's choice -- this kind of cast-on is heavier than a mere loop cast-on, but not quite doubled as is the long-tail cast on.
-You must make up your own mind.
+• With a cable method (also called "knitting on" or "chain cast on") it's knitter's choice -- this kind of cast-on is heavier than loop cast-on, but not quite as doubled as long-tail.

 click picture